SumoLogic/sumologic-documentation/docs/search/search-cheat-sheets/general-search-examples-cheatsheet.md

 :::

 :::note
-For a step-by-step video and tutorial about creating Sumo Logic queries, see the [Quick Start Tutorial] (../../01Start-Here/Quick-Start-Tutorials.md).
+For a step-by-step video and tutorial about creating Sumo Logic queries, see the [Quick Start Tutorial](/docs/quickstart).
 :::

 The examples use this sample Apache log message where applicable: